glfw/glfw.github.io/index.md

 ## Welcome

-**GLFW** is a free, Open Source, multi-platform library for opening a window, creating an OpenGL context and managing input.
+**GLFW** is an Open Source, multi-platform library for creating windows with OpenGL contexts and managing input and events.
 It is easy to integrate into existing applications and does not lay claim to the main loop.

 GLFW is written in C and has native support for Windows, Mac OS X and many